-Educational brochures were included in combined utility bills sent to businesses and the general public.
+Educational brochures were included in combined utility bills sent to all Water/Sewer customers.
 The brochure included information associated with illicit discharges and improper disposal of waste.

 Continue mailing brochures to businesses and the public informing them of the hazards associated with illicit discharges and improper disposal of waste.